fmnoise/arin/README.md

 Consider the example: Order belongs to User which doesn't exist anymore.

-In order to find models of certain class which points to non-existant entities we need to pass class contant to constructor
+In order to find models of certain class which points to non-existant entities we need to pass class constant to constructor:
 ```ruby
 Arin::Check.new(Order).issues

 # callable object style
 Arin::Check.(Order)
 ```
-Multiple classes should be passed as array
+Multiple classes should be passed as array:
 ```ruby
 Arin::Check.new([Payment, Order]).issues

 # callable object style
 Arin::Check.([Payment, Order])
 ```
-Omit parameters to check all loaded models
+Omit parameters to check all loaded models:
 ```ruby
 Rails.application.eager_load!
 Arin::Check.new.issues